getditto/safer_ffi/guide/src/motivation/traditional-ffi.md

 ### Support for shadowed paths

-Since `repr_c` is integrated withing the compiler, the types the code refers to are unambiguously understood by both `#[derive_ReprC]` and `#[ffi_export]`.
+Since `safer_ffi` is integrated withing the compiler, the types the code refers to are unambiguously understood by both `#[derive_ReprC]` and `#[ffi_export]`.

 <details><summary>Example</summary>